Sparks On The Tracks: Kosovo, Serbia Spar Over Train Stopped At The Border

 The tense exchange renews the animosity that has long simmered between the neighbors.

 Kosovo, which has an ethnic Albanian majority, unilaterally declared its independence from Serbia in 2008.
-Though its statehood has been recognized by the U.S. and many European countries, neither Serbia nor its ally Russia recognizes it as a sovereign county — and Serbia continues to back the ethnic Serb minority in Kosovo.
+Though its statehood has been recognized by the U.S. and many European countries, neither Serbia nor its ally Russia recognizes it as a sovereign country — and Serbia continues to back the ethnic Serb minority population in Kosovo.

 That declaration of independence came nearly a decade after U.S.-led NATO forces stepped in to end a violent crackdown by then-Serbian President Slobodan Milosevic on ethnic Albanian separatists.
 Before NATO airstrikes forced Belgrade to withdraw from Kosovo in 1999, Reuters says 10,000 Albanian civilians had been killed.